L3P3/lui/README.md

 If you want to map an array with changing order or length to a list of components, use `node_list` instead of calling `node` for each item to keep the invariant that nodes must have a stable order.

-### HTML components
+### DOM components

-The leaves of your component tree are mostly made out of native html elements.
-To use such a component, use `node_html` instead of `node`.
+The leaves of your component tree are mostly made out of native dom elements.
+To use such a component, use `node_dom` instead of `node`.
 The signature is the same, except for the first argument being a descriptor, similar to css selectors: `tagName[attr1=value][attr2][...]`

 The `tagName` is required but number and order of attributes are optional.
 Having static attributes in the descriptor instead of in the props improves efficiency (re-using of nodes, reduced diffing).

-Props are directly mapped to html attributes, except these 4 special props: prop | Description
+Props are directly mapped to dom attributes, except these 4 special props: prop | Description
 --- | ---
 `C: Array<node>` | The nodes that should come into it.
 Instead of as a prop, you can pass this array as the third argument to the `node` function.
 `F: Object<string, boolean>` | An object of applied css classes.
 Each key with a `true` value will be applied.
 Others not.
-`R: function(HTMLElement)` | This function is given the instance's html element after it is created.
+`R: function(HTMLElement)` | This function is given the instance's dom element after it is created.
 `S: Object<string, string>` | Pretty much the same as element.style, keys are the css properties, values their values.

 ### Initialization

 The component tree's root is defined by just the one and only call to `init`.
 It gets a callback which then returns the body props and its childs.

-The (virtual) body component is an html component, so the same rules as above apply to the props object returned by the root component.
+The (virtual) body component is an dom component, so the same rules as above apply to the props object returned by the root component.
 Except for the `C` prop since body childs must be returned separately.

 What we pass to init is pretty much a component without incoming props, a different return value and [early exit](#early-exit) is prohibited.